 In 2015 I was awarded a month-long Harry Ransom Center Fellowship, supported by the Fred W. Todd Southern Literature Endowment Fund.
 During the summer of 2015 I worked in the archives at the University of Texas at Austin on my book 'Our only

 "felt" history': American modernism and the Civil War (see below for more details about the project).

 Current Research Projects

-‘Our only “felt history”’: American modernism and the Civil War': a monograph which examines the representation of the American Civil War by literary modernists in the period 1891-1944, a highly significant time for the formation of a collective
+‘Our only “felt history”’: American modernism and the Civil War': a monograph which examines the representation of the American Civil War by literary modernists in the period 1891-1944, a highly significant time for the formation of

 national memory and the development of the politics of national identity within modernist literature are far more significant than have hitherto been recognised.
 The study will also evaluate the tension created between the representation of a

 national crisis (and also of more local, state-specific concerns) and the awareness of an international crisis – given the backdrop of one World War and the coming of another.
 The book, which will draw upon studies about World War One memory, will

 explore how this tension caused some authors to create works which demonstrated that the Civil War, too, had worldwide ramifications.
 Through close readings of the literary texts, detailed cross-referencing to the authors’ own historical sources,